bitwiseworks/python-os2/Doc/library/logging.handlers.rst

 for this value.

-.. class:: WatchedFileHandler(filename[,mode[, encoding[, delay]]])
+.. class:: WatchedFileHandler(filename, mode='a', encoding=None, delay=False, errors=None)

    Returns a new instance of the :class:`WatchedFileHandler` class.
 The specified file is opened and used as the stream for logging.
 If *mode* is not specified, :const:`'a'` is used.
-If *encoding* is not *None*, it is used to open the file with that encoding.
+If *encoding* is not ``None``, it is used to open the file with that encoding.
 If *delay* is true, then file opening is deferred until the first call to :meth:`emit`.
 By default, the file grows indefinitely.
+If *errors* is provided, it determines how encoding errors are handled.

+   .. versionchanged:: 3.6
+      As well as string values, :class:`~pathlib.Path` objects are also accepted for the *filename* argument.

+   .. versionchanged:: 3.9
+      The *errors* parameter was added.

+   .. method:: reopenIfNeeded()

+      Checks to see if the file has changed.
+If it has, the existing stream is flushed and closed and the file opened again, typically as a precursor to outputting the record to the file.

+      .. versionadded:: 3.6

    .. method:: emit(record)

-      Outputs the record to the file, but first checks to see if the file has changed.
-If it has, the existing stream is flushed and closed and the file opened again, before outputting the record to the file.
+      Outputs the record to the file, but first calls :meth:`reopenIfNeeded` to reopen the file if it has changed.

+.. _base-rotating-handler:

+BaseRotatingHandler
+^^^^^^^^^^^^^^^^^^^

+The :class:`BaseRotatingHandler` class, located in the :mod:`logging.handlers` module, is the base class for the rotating file handlers, :class:`RotatingFileHandler` and :class:`TimedRotatingFileHandler`.
+You should not need to instantiate this class, but it has attributes and methods you may need to override.

+.. class:: BaseRotatingHandler(filename, mode, encoding=None, delay=False, errors=None)

+   The parameters are as for :class:`FileHandler`.
+The attributes are:

+   .. attribute:: namer

+      If this attribute is set to a callable, the :meth:`rotation_filename` method delegates to this callable.
+The parameters passed to the callable are those passed to :meth:`rotation_filename`.

+      .. note:: The namer function is called quite a few times during rollover, so it should be as simple and as fast as possible.
+It should also return the same output every time for a given input, otherwise the rollover behaviour may not work as expected.

+      .. versionadded:: 3.3

+   .. attribute:: BaseRotatingHandler.rotator

+      If this attribute is set to a callable, the :meth:`rotate` method delegates to this callable.
+The parameters passed to the callable are those passed to :meth:`rotate`.

+      .. versionadded:: 3.3

+   .. method:: BaseRotatingHandler.rotation_filename(default_name)

+      Modify the filename of a log file when rotating.

+      This is provided so that a custom filename can be provided.

+      The default implementation calls the 'namer' attribute of the handler, if it's callable, passing the default name to it.
+If the attribute isn't callable (the default is ``None``), the name is returned unchanged.

+      :param default_name: The default name for the log file.

+      .. versionadded:: 3.3

+   .. method:: BaseRotatingHandler.rotate(source, dest)

+      When rotating, rotate the current log.

+      The default implementation calls the 'rotator' attribute of the handler, if it's callable, passing the source and dest arguments to it.
+If the attribute isn't callable (the default is ``None``), the source is simply renamed to the destination.

+      :param source: The source filename.
+This is normally the base filename, e.g. 'test.log'.
+      :param dest:   The destination filename.
+This is normally what the source is rotated to, e.g. 'test.log.1'.

+      .. versionadded:: 3.3

+The reason the attributes exist is to save you having to subclass - you can use the same callables for instances of :class:`RotatingFileHandler` and :class:`TimedRotatingFileHandler`.
+If either the namer or rotator callable raises an exception, this will be handled in the same way as any other exception during an :meth:`emit` call, i.e. via the :meth:`handleError` method of the handler.

+If you need to make more significant changes to rotation processing, you can override the methods.

+For an example, see :ref:`cookbook-rotator-namer`.

 .. _rotating-file-handler: